 This Spiced Pumpkin Granola is everything you want in a fall inspired breakfast!
 It’s full of warming spices, it’s sweet, it’s hearty, and oh-so-delicious!When we’re talking about recipes, let’s be honest, the word “pumpkin” doesn’t really sound as delicious without the word “spiced” before or after it.

-If you’re into this whole “spiced pumpkin,” or “pumpkin spiced” thing, you’ll also be a fan of Chai Spiced Maple-Pumpkin Bread Pudding and Salted Spiced Caramel Pumpkin Pie with Pecan Crust.
+If you’re into this whole “spiced pumpkin,” or “pumpkin spiced” thing, you’ll also love these recipes:

 - 2½ teaspoons cinnamon